AntonioEscamilla/convoLib/README.md

 ```c++
 void processBlock (float * wrtPointerL, float * wrtPointerR);
 ```

+1. fefd

-...This method processes an audio segment coming from the Host and, therefore, must write in the host-buffer, the convolved    signal.
+⋅⋅⋅ This method processes an audio segment coming from the Host and, therefore, must write in the host-buffer, the convolved    signal.
 This method also manages the use of two sample storage buffers: an accumulation buffer of audio samples for when    the size of the host-buffer is less than 4096 and a retentive buffer, where surplus samples of convolution calculations      are stored for previous audio frames.

 ```c++
 void resetPartitions ();